jadilorenzo/obsidian/Shakespeare SB/Original Sonnet.md

 Would I have made life's song a chapel hymn?
 What substance is man if man, none can see?
 A glass vessel filled with coarse streaming sand
-- - - - - - - - - - - - -

-Am I shadow if in the dark I stand?
 What substance is man, if man none can see?

 Time, the invisible glass streaming sand
 Is louder than a screaming sea to me.
+- - - - - - - - - - - - -

+Am I shadow if in the dark I stand?
+What substance am I, if man's form none see?
+Is it man that surely rules sweeping land?
+Shall mere man subjugate the stormy sea?

+Dark silence deafened by silent lightning
+Mind illuminated by cognition

 Is the sole sound 'side the voice in me.